 - Products must be stored in their original containers and in places that are inaccessible to children.

-- Diluted disinfectants and sanitizers in spray bottles must be labeled and stored out of reach.
+- Diluted sanitizers in spray bottles must be labeled and stored out of reach.

 - Solutions should always be sprayed when children are nearby to avoid chances of inhalation.

 - Before using any chemical, read the label carefully.

 Questions You Need To Ask Yourself When Buying a Sanitizers